facelessuser/soupsieve/docs/src/markdown/about/development.md

 a selector list, then you will get multiple `Selector` objects (one for each compound selector in the list) which in turn may chain other `Selector` objects.

-To view the selector list in in a compiled object for debugging purposes, one can access it via `SoupSieve.selectors`, though it is recommended to pretty print them:
+To view the selector list in a compiled object for debugging purposes, one can access it via `SoupSieve.selectors`, though it is recommended to pretty print them:

 ```pycon3